ArthurZey/arthurzey.github.io/_posts/2023-08-17-long-covid-funk.md

 On the psychological motivation side, I have had basically zero motivation to do anything, and I have no ambition to accomplish anything.
 Everything, and I mean almost _everything_, has been just white-knuckling it.
 I don't care about anything; I don't want to do anything...except maybe just stay in bed all day.
 Were it not for my obsession with [consistency](/discipline/), [rules](/rules/), spreadsheets, and checklists, I think I would have really been utterly incapacitated, unable to accomplish anything.
 I'm also relying a lot on making external commitments and relying on deadlines (which of course come with procrastination up until the last minute), because I have nothing internal to draw on.
 (In a weird way, it's like in order to pursue my first-handed values, I need to rely on second-handed mechanisms--but hey, that's better than abandoning my values altogether, I think.)
 And there's a part of me that realizes (or at least fervently hopes) that this is all temporary, and I so desperately don't want to disappoint future Arthur.
 I already feel time and life slipping away, and I don't want in a few years to be upset that I wasted all this time on doing nothing and not making any progress on any of the values and goals I (claim to) have.
 (And, ironically, while my spreadsheets and checklists have motivated me to actually do the things I need to do, they have also rendered all of those things hateful duties, further sapping me of any joy in anything I do.)

 Of course, when I'm just forcing myself to do things I don't want to do, it's also exceedingly difficult to focus on anything or get into a state of flow.
 And activation energy for everything seems like it's at least ten times what it had been before.
+I've been called [disciplined](/discipline/) before, but I've never thought of myself as that, mostly because I just create mechanisms to want to do things, where the thing I "should" do becomes irresistible.
+In some ways, my checklists and streaks are continuing to do that, but the amount of will power I have to muster up to do _anything_ is just so fuckin' taxing.
+Even when I have mechanisms to get me to do things, I have to exert so much effort to actually do the things.
 Sucking it up _sucks_.

 I find myself wondering whether the [chemical dimension of this](/medical-causation/) is a problem with my production or use of dopamine and/or serotonin.